Universality of the Homotopy Interleaving Distance: Towards a Persistent Whitehead Theorem

 The situation in $\Top$ is somewhat simpler: We have a well-behaved homotopy relation (the familiar one) for maps between arbitrary spaces $X$ and $Y$.
 Moreover, in the standard model structure, a cofibrant object is a retract of a CW-complex and all objects are fibrant.
 Thus in this setting, \cref{Thm:Abstract_Whitehead} recovers the classical result that a weak equivalence between CW-complexes is a homotopy equivalence.

-These good properties carry over to the category of $\R$-spaces; we have a canonical homotopy relation for morphisms between arbitrary $\R$-spaces, which is an equivalence relation, and all $\R$-spaces are fibrant in the projective model structure.
+These good properties carry over to the category of $\R$-spaces.
+We have a canonical homotopy relation for morphisms between arbitrary $\R$-spaces, which is an equivalence relation; namely, morphisms of $\R$-spaces $f,g:X\to Y$ are homotopic if and only if there exists a morphism $X\times I\to Y$ which restricts to $f$ and $g$, respectively, on $X\times \{0\}$ and $X\times \{1\}$.
+Moreover, all $\R$-spaces are fibrant in the projective model structure.

 In light of this, we can introduce a persistent generalization of homotopy equivalence for arbitrary $\R$-spaces.
 First, note that for $X$ an $\R$-space and $\delta\geq 0$, the internal maps $\{X_{r,r+\delta}\}_{r\in \R}$ assemble into a morphism $\varphi^{X,\delta}\colon X\to X(\delta)$.